-Burial will take place at Poland Riverside Cemetery, Poland where military honors will be provided by the great men of the Ellsworth VFW.
+Burial will follow at Resurrection Cemetery, Austintown with military honors provided by the great men and women of from the United States Army.

-Arrangements have been entrusted to the professional care of the Rossi & Santucci Funeral Home, 4221 Market St., Boardman.
+Arrangements have been entrusted to the professional care of the Ross & Santucci Funeral Home, 4221 Market St., Boardman.

-Family and friends may visit www.rossisantuccifh.com to view this obituary and send condolences to William’s family.
+Family and friends may visit www.rossisantuccifh.com to view this obituary and send condolences to Joseph’s family.